-All information disclosed in tables 1 - 3 in this Remuneration Report has been audited by Audit Scotland.
-The other sections of the Remuneration Report will be reviewed by Audit Scotland to ensure that they are consistent with the financial statements.
+All information disclosed in tables 1-3 and 5 and 6 in this Remuneration Report and details of exit packages have been audited by Audit Scotland.
+The other sections of the Remuneration Report have been reviewed by Audit Scotland to ensure that they are consistent with the financial statements.